FrankRays/Flashcards-Project/README.md

 After each test result is shown.
 Flashcards are loaded from .txt in simple format:

-Front text of flascard no. 1
+Front text of flascard no. 1 \n
 Back text of flashcard no. 1
 .
 .